What is Beat Making Lab?

 Our Story

-Beat Making Lab started as an innovative course taught in the Music Department at the University of North Carolina at Chapel Hill, founded by producer/DJ Stephen Levitin (aka Apple Juice Kid) and Dr. Mark Katz (author of Groove Music: The Art and Culture of the Hip Hop DJ) in 2011.
+Beat Making Lab started as an innovative course on music production and entrepreneurship taught in the Music Department at the University of North Carolina at Chapel Hill, founded by producer/DJ Stephen Levitin (aka Apple Juice Kid) and Dr. Mark Katz (author of Groove Music: The Art and Culture of the Hip Hop DJ) in 2011.
 Professor/emcee Pierce Freelon joined Apple Juice Kid to co-teach the popular class in 2012, and was instrumental in transforming the curriculum for implementation in a community setting.
-Together, Freelon and Apple Juice Kid initiated a grassroots campaign and crowd-sourced funds to build a community Beat Making Lab in Goma, Democratic Republic of Congo.
-Their efforts culminated in a collaboration with PBS Digital Studios, who will be airing episodes about Beat Making Lab each Wednesday.
+Together, Freelon and Apple Juice Kid formed ARTVSM LLC – a company that merges the worlds of art and activism, “by any medium necessary” – to produce community-based Beat Making Lab projects.
+Their first grassroots campaign crowd-sourced funds to donate training and equipment to Yole!Africa.
+These efforts led to a collaboration with PBS Digital Studios – which airs webisodes documenting Beat Making Labs internationally (in the Democratic Republic of Congo, Panama, Senegal, Fiji and Ethiopia, each Wednesday on the Beat Making Lab youtube channel).
+In 2014, Apple Juice Kid left ARTVSM, LLC and began producing Beat Making Lab projects independently.